 Related: Causes of Obesity

-Dealing with obesity within the teenage population is quite complicated.
-It is not just about changing your eating habits and choosing the right food to eat.
-Obesity is something that must be taken seriously.
-Research indicates that adolescents represent 1/5 of the world’s population and together with the increasing number of the world’s population is the occurrence of teenage obesity.
-It is considered as one of the most common problems in the US and other developed countries and has already reached alarming levels.
-Weight can be a real problem within the teenage population; because of this, they are more likely to feel isolated for fear of being criticized or bullied.
-The result is teens become depressed and the tendency to hate or dislike themselves is higher.
+Obesity is considered one of the most common problems in the US and other developed countries and has already reached alarming levels.
+Weight can be a real problem within the teenage population as they are more likely to feel isolated for fear of being criticized or bullied.
+The result is that many teens become depressed which can increase to hate and insecurities for themselves and others.

 Bariatric surgery includes different procedures performed on obese people.
 There are three types of weight loss that can be performed on teens: